Kerala Congress (M): Split

-Ministers from the Kerala Congress (M) faction
+Ministers from the Kerala Congress (M) Faction

 With Left Democratic Front (Kerala) (2020-Present)

 Kerala Congress (M) joined hands with LDF for the 2020 Kerala local elections held in December and also for the 2021 Kerala Legislative Assembly election.
 However KEC(M) allegedly allowed a CPI(M) party member to contest as a KEC(M) candidate from Piravom (State Assembly constituency).

 In the 2021 Kerala Legislative Assembly election, KEC(M) contested 12 seats and won 5 of them.
 However, KEC(M) chairman Jose K. Mani lost from Pala (State Assembly constituency) to incumbent MLA Mani C. Kappan of the Nationalist Congress Kerala for 15,378 votes.
 The loss of this seat is a considered a major setback for Jose K. Mani, as Pala was the original constituency represented by his late father, K. M. Mani, for 49 years from 1967 to 2016.

 Ministers Of the Kerala Congress (M) faction With LDF

-On 18 May 2021, the Left Democratic Front (Kerala) and KEC (M) declared that Kanjirappally (State Assembly constituency) MLA N. Jayaraj is to be the chief whip of the alliance.
+On 18 May 2021, the LDF and KEC (M) declared that Kanjirappally (State Assembly constituency) MLA N. Jayaraj is to be the chief whip of the alliance.
 Idukki (State Assembly constituency) MLA Roshy Augustine is set to become a minister.